Env-an-Stat-group/21.Hu.Stat/README.md

 This folder contains functions and packages used in the inference.m.

 **Data**<br />
-This folder contains temperature and wind sample data.
+This folder contains sample data for running 5 models.